-For this case study, we analyse the bicycle transport system of Bogotá between 2019 and 2020.
-We consider 2019 as the baseline period for the evaluation, as the system was operating without disruption.
-The year 2020 is the follow-up period, when the COVID-19 pandemic appeared as the major disruptor, challenging the system's performance.
+For this case study, we analyse the bicycle transport system of Bogotá in 2019 and 2020.
+We consider the year 2019 as the baseline period for the evaluation, as the system was operating without disruption.
+The year 2020 is the follow-up period, when the COVID-19 pandemic appeared as the major disruptor, challenging the system's performance (Figure 1).